'Polite, Helpful, Passionate'

 - Stop, search and arrest

-- Punjab Highway Patrol officials are being imparted with special training through different refresher courses to enhance their capabilities
+- PHP officials are being imparted with special training through different refresher courses to enhance their capabilities

 In case of emergencies for help/assistance, Punjab Highway Patrol has established a helpline 1124 for road commuters.